 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-She said, "My brother is expected to be back today."
+The king said, "My force will protect the kingdom."

 ANSWER DOWNLOAD EXAMIANS APP